-The EFET eCM standards consist of the definition of the message flow, message content and message structure for the information exchanged during an eCM process.
+The eCM standard consists of the definition of the message flow, message content and message structure for the information exchanged during an eCM process.

-The structure of the eCM messages, and to some extent the content of the messages, will form the basis for the development of other EFET messages that will be defined in the future.
-These EFET eCM standards will therefore act as an important initial step towards the definition of global EFET standards covering the complete business requirements of traders.
+The structure of the eCM messages, and to some extent the content of the messages, will form the basis for the development of other messages that will be defined in the future.
+The eCM standard will therefore act as an important initial step towards the definition of global standards covering the complete business requirements of traders.

-Disclaimer: This standard will not overrule other documents (e.g. EFET Master Agreement).
+Disclaimer: This standard will not overrule other documents (e.g. Master Agreement).
 Results of this standards may have influence on the next version on these documents.

 Next Steps

-In each subsequent phase, the general EFET Standards will be extended to support further business processes, including describing the standard interface between processes (see the EFET eCM Standards).
+In each subsequent phase, the general standards developed by Energy Traders Europe will be extended to support further business processes, including describing the standard interface between processes (see the eCM Standard Developed by Energy Traders Europe).

-The general EFET Standards will be extended to support each specific process and to describe it in greater detail (see the EFET eCM Standards) once agreement has been reached upon the standardization of the process itself.
+The general standards developed by Energy Traders Europe will be extended to support each specific process and to describe it in greater detail (see the eCM Standard) once agreement has been reached upon the standardization of the process itself.